nextzlog/zylo/rules/latest/README.md

-zLog Update Utility
+zLog update checker plugin
 ====

-The DLL fetches GitHub and notifies the user of the latest zLog release.
+This plugin notifies the user of the latest zLog release from GitHub.

 ## Releases